urfdvw/Password-Keeper/README.md

 - Copy the code to the CIRCUITPY drive
     - You will see errors because data file is missing for now
     - See [New Password keeper User] for how to create a data file
-- 3D print the case according to the case, and glue it to te back
+- 3D print the case according to the case, and glue it to the back

 ## How to use